BananaAcid/runworker/README.md

 process.stdin.resume(); //so the worker will not close instantly and will be able to communicate
 ```
-... or any time consuming function.
+... or any worker function.

 ## .js / CommonJs Modules